 Sangiovese was not planted in Australia until the early 1970s.
 Penfold’s first trialled it in the Barossa, as did Montrose in Mudgee.

 However, it was Mark Lloyd at Coriole in McLaren Vale who is known for kick-starting interest in the variety.
 He planted vines in 1985 after looking to plant something ‘not French.’

 Sangiovese was one of Australia’s original alternative varieties.
-It has taken its time to shine, but with better clones selected and winemakers and growers more confident in handling the variety, we are seeing exciting examples produced across regions such as Barossa and McLaren Vale, as well as Victoria’s King Valley, Beechworth and Heathcote.
+It has taken its time to shine, but with better clones selected and winemakers and growers more confident in handling the variety, we are seeing exciting examples produced across regions such as Barossa Valley and McLaren Vale, as well as Victoria’s King Valley, Beechworth and Heathcote.

+Some wine-lovers may wonder, ‘is Sangiovese similar to Pinot Noir?’, another popular mid-weight red.
 Sangiovese is much like Pinot Noir in that it reflects where it is grown exceptionally well.
 It can be found in styles that range from light and crunchy to dark, bold and tannic.

 Quality Sangiovese is prized for its high acid, firm tannins and balance.
-Dark cherries and blackberry are characteristic, and may be backed by secondary notes of tomato leaf and dried herbs.
+Dark cherries and blackberry are characteristic and may be backed by secondary notes of tomato leaf and dried herbs.

 Sangiovese comes into its own when matched with food – especially dishes inspired by its Mediterranean origins, so what does Sangiovese pair with?
 Its tangy acidity means that it pairs well with pizza, pasta, and tomato-based dishes, and its savoury nature means it’s ideal with barbequed, grilled and roasted meats.